ArkaniaStudios/.github/profile/README.md

 ## 🌟 Features

-- **Cutting-Edge Gameplay:** Experience intense faction battles with our state-of-the-art and carefully crafted gameplay mechanics.
-We're at the forefront of innovation in the PvP faction server landscape.
+- **Cutting-Edge Gameplay:** Experience intense battles with our state-of-the-art and carefully crafted gameplay mechanics.
+We're at the forefront of innovation in the Minecraft network landscape.

 - **Meticulous Development:** ArkaniaStudios is continually evolving with meticulous attention to development.
 We prioritize delivering a seamless and immersive gaming experience through constant refinement and enhancement.